armandojaleo/CosmoEmbedings/docs/index.md

 The CosmoEmbeddings SDK is a Python library that allows:

 - Creating and signing knowledge blocks
-- Validating blocks with cosmic signatures
+- Validating blocks with cosmo signatures
 - Cryptographically signing with Ed25519
 - Interacting with the network through a CLI interface